Skip to main content

 3. 3Present your Indian passport, completed arrival card, return flight booking, and hotel reservation to the immigration officer.

-4. 4The officer will stamp your passport with a 60-day entry permission.
+4. 4The officer will stamp your passport with the current visa-exempt entry permission (60 days at present; this becomes a 15-day Visa-on-Arrival once the approved reversion takes effect).
 Verify that the stamp shows the correct entry date and the number of days permitted.

 6. 6If the immigration officer asks about your funds, show your bank statement or cash.
 This is rare for Indian nationals but can happen.